 A safety incentive program, at its core, rewards employees for performing safe behaviors at work.
 These rewards-based initiatives encourage employees to uphold the given safety standards in the workplace.

 There are two primary structures that can be used for a safety incentive program.
 The first is a rates-based program.
 This type of program uses the number of accidents or injuries at a worksite as the basis for the rewards program.
-For example, the goal may be to decrease the number of injuries in a month by 15%.
+For example, the goal may be to decrease the number of monthly injuries by 15%.
 There is a major concern with rates-based programs because they can lead to unreported injuries, especially when team rewards are concerned.
 In 2016, OSHA published a clarifying statement on its stance on safety incentive programs.
 In the statement, OSHA stated that it does not prohibit the usage of safety incentive programs, but it does prohibit employers from using programs that discourage employees from reporting injuries.
 OSHA also prohibits employers from retaliating against employees for reporting injuries or accidents.

 Can you Really Incentivize Safety?